 Lunacy opens sketch files of any size and allows you to export your projects in PNG.
 New features are being added on a weekly basis.
-Currently, developers are working on an A.I. module that will help designers simplify mundane design tasks via advanced hints and suggestions.
+Currently, developers are working on an A.I. module that will help designers remove pictures’ backgrounds, enlarge images, generate placeholder texts, and create user avatars via advanced hints and suggestions.

 - Lightweight install & setup (no login required)

 - Integrated wide library of high-quality graphic assets